 To create and provision a Partner Interconnect connection, follow these steps:

-- Create a VLAN attachment for a Partner Interconnect.
-This step generates a pairing key that you'll share with your service provider.
-The pairing key is a unique key that allows a service provider to identify and connect to your VPC network and associated Cloud Router.
+Create a VLAN attachment for a Partner Interconnect connection.
+This step generates a pairing key that you share with your service provider.
+The pairing key is a unique key that lets a service provider identify and connect to your Virtual Private Cloud (VPC) network and associated Cloud Router.
 The service provider requires this key to complete the configuration of your VLAN attachment.

-- Go to your service provider to submit the pairing key and other connection details, such as the connection capacity and location.
-Wait until your service provider configures your connection.
-They must check that they can serve your requested capacity.
-You'll receive an email notification from Google after their configuration is complete.
+Go to your service provider to submit the pairing key and other connection details, such as the connection capacity and location.
+Wait until your service provider configures your connection; they must check that they can serve your requested capacity.
+After their configuration is complete, you receive an email notification from Google.

-- After the service provider configures your connection, you must activate it.
-Activating the connection, then checking its activation status, enables you to verify that you've established connectivity with the expected service provider.
+After the service provider configures your connection, you must activate it.
+Activating the connection and checking its activation status enables you to verify that you established connectivity with the expected service provider.

-For layer 2 connections, you must establish a BGP session between your VPC network's Cloud Router and your on-premises router.
+For Layer 2 connections, you must establish a BGP session between your VPC network's Cloud Router and your on-premises router.
 Use your service provider's console to find the VLAN ID of the connection.
-Use that VLAN ID and the BGP peer address from Google Cloud Platform Console to configure your on-premises router.
+Use that VLAN ID and the BGP peer IP address from the Google Cloud console to configure your on-premises router.